aygumov-g/python-SplitString/README.md

 `check` - If this key is equal to the value **True**, it means that the main function returned the value **0**. <br/>
 `reversed` - If this key is equal to **True**, then this means that the program has walked through the line dividers backwards. <br/>
 `divisor` - This key stores a dictionary that contains two keys `all`, `selected`. <br/>
-  `all` - This key stores the main divisors of the main list, into one of which the transmitted string will be divided. <br/>
+----`all` - This key stores the main divisors of the main list, into one of which the transmitted string will be divided. <br/>
-  `selected` - This key stores one divisor from their list, into which the transmitted string was divided. <br/>
+----`selected` - This key stores one divisor from their list, into which the transmitted string was divided. <br/>
 `len` - This key stores a dictionary with the following keys: `lenRussian`, `lenEnglish`, `lenNumber`, `len`. <br/>
-  `lenRussian` - This key stores the number of Russian letters in the transmitted string. <br/>
+----`lenRussian` - This key stores the number of Russian letters in the transmitted string. <br/>
-  `lenEnglish`- This key stores the number of English letters in the transmitted string. <br/>
+----`lenEnglish`- This key stores the number of English letters in the transmitted string. <br/>
-  `lenNumber`- This key stores the number of digits in the transmitted string. <br/>
+----`lenNumber`- This key stores the number of digits in the transmitted string. <br/>
-  `len` - This key stores the number of all characters in the transmitted string. <br/>
+----`len` - This key stores the number of all characters in the transmitted string. <br/>